♦ The 33rd Apple Blossom Festival was held May 2-3.

 ♦ Glenn A. Woods was director general.

 ♦ On April 24, members of the Soroptimist Club of Wenatchee entertained the festival royalty, their mothers and the chaperones during their noon luncheon meeting at the Cascadian Hotel.
 Honored guests were Queen Virginia Click and Princesses Ann Marie Ware and Jeanette Bommer.
-Mrs. Ernest Wagner, who helped to establish the festival, was also in attendance.
+Mrs. Ernst Wagner, who helped to establish the festival, was also in attendance.
 During the event, Mrs. Fern Cousineau Duncan, on behalf of the Soroptimists, presented the queen with her jeweled crown and scepter.
 Duncan had designed and created the crown and scepter for several years.

 ♦ Mrs. James Wade was chairwoman of a festival cookie sale downtown, sponsored by Orthopedic Auxiliary K. Assisting her were Mrs. James B. Goodfellow Jr., Mrs. Earl Pratt and Mrs. Robert Shoun.